kualta/site/posts/fair-play.md

 3. Want more **unique experiences** to require more of player's **real skills**

 ### Mad-Fair Play
 The chart presented above provides an overview of the **mad-fair play** concept and, since the new axis can go up to infinity, it shows-off its potential.
-To better expalain the concept, let's imagine how it could be implemented in a real game.
+To better explain the concept, let's imagine how it could be implemented in a real game.

 Consider the Reaper's teleport ability in Overwatch.
 This usage of it is very straightforward: the player selects the ability using the E key and then chooses a location to teleport to.
 The player's character enters a preparation stance, and after a loud sound effect, teleports to the chosen location, making their presence known to their opponents.
 This mechanic is an example of a balanced gameplay element in a fair play game.